 - Show Cost Line Subtotals = Decide to further show the price allotted to each cost line.

 - Show Client Information = Decide if you'll show the Client Information scope of work text from the Item Details view of an item.
 This field often contains instructions or directions specific to clients about the various areas of work and choice making process.
-Learn More: Difference between Specification, Client, & Trade Partner Text Fields
+Learn More: Difference between Specification, Client, & Trade Partner Info Boxes

 - Show Choices Made by Clients = If your clients have already started making decisions, this option allows you to indicate those chosen pieces.
 The Proposal will mark the selected choices in bold and provide you a total of decided selections at the bottom of the proposal.

 - Show Tax Separately = If you have a tax defaulted in your estimate configuration settings, this check box will allow you to line item the total amount of tax calculated on a project separately at the bottom of the estimate section.

 Selection Schedule - Include a section detailing the deadlines for selections to your clients.
 Name this section whatever makes sense to your business and process knowing it will auto populate with a list of the selections on a project and the corresponding deadlines you've indicated.
 Learn How: How should I setup selection deadlines, so they link back to the project schedule

 Allowance Summary - Provide your clients with a concise list of all the allowances you've set up on this project plus their dollar amounts.
 Give this section a title that suits your business and process.